 The primary goal of the school library is to support the academic programs of Campbell Christian Schools.
 Our library seeks to encourage the love of reading among all students and provide students grade-appropriate instruction on information retrieval, analysis and literacy.
-An annual Book Fair takes place in November where students and parents can choose books to purchase or donate them to the classrooms.
-All proceeds from this book fair are used to purchase new books for the Library.
+An annual Book Fair is a week long event where students and parents can choose books to purchase or donate them to the classrooms.
+All proceeds from this book fair are used to purchase new books for the library.

 Some highlights from the library program

 - The library purchases a subscription for all CCS students to World Book Online, an online encyclopedia that students can use for school projects or for fun personal research, either at school or at home.